AshRW/handwritten_digit_recognizer/README.md

 ## Project Structure

-- `train_model.py`: Script to train and save the SVM model.
+- `train_svm.py`: Script to train and save the SVM model.
-- `predict.py`: Script to load the model and predict digits from custom images.
+- `load_model.py`: Script to load the model and predict digits from custom images.
-- `preprocessor.py`: Contains functions to preprocess images for the model.
+- `preprocessing.py`: Contains functions to preprocess images for the model.
-- `requirements.txt`: List of required Python packages.

 ## Dependencies

 - OpenCV
 - Numpy
 - Scikit-learn
-- Joblib

 ## License